Manila Travel Guide - Your destination overview of Manila, Philippines

 Throughout the exciting city, tourists will find history and culture that is unique to the Philippines.
 Just walking through the neighborhoods is an attraction in itself with so much to see and experience.

 On the south bank of the river is this Spanish built walled quarter, which is full of colonial charm.
-Attraction such as Fort Santiago and the many churches that dot the district draw tourists in their thousands but most stay outside the district, which has few hotels.
+Attractions such as Fort Santiago and the many churches that dot the district draw tourists in their thousands but most stay outside the district, which has few hotels.

 Binondo is the main business center of Manila and also the location of Chinatown.
 Chinese immigrants largely populate the district and there is a host of Chinese influenced restaurants, shops and entertainment venues.